Darkomen78/Enrollme-UpdateMe-EraseMe/README.md

 * /Users/Shared/IT/erase/com.github.ygini.Hello-IT.Erase
 * /Users/Shared/IT/erase/erase-install.sh
 And as post-install script : /scripts/postinstall_erase
-_Optional_ : you can add some .pkg files in /Users/Shared/IT/erase/pkg/ folder for an auto-installation after the macOS reinstallation.
+_Optional_ : you can add some .pkg files in /Users/Shared/IT/erase/pkg/ folder for auto-installation after the macOS reinstallation.